AliceO2Group/analysis-framework/docs/introduction/guidelines.md

 ### Headers

 Any level of header can be used.
-Be aware, that it is the level 2 headers which are indluded in the site menu.
+Be aware, that it is the level 2 headers which are included in the site menu.

 ### Links